Matching Stucco Fog Coat: Why Touch-Ups Often Fail

-Fog coating is the industry standard for refreshing traditional stucco.
-It is a cement-based stain that absorbs into the porous wall, restoring color without sealing the surface like paint.
-However, homeowners often treat fog coat like a bottle of touch-up paint for a car.
-They apply it to a small spot and are shocked when it dries as a visible, dark blotch.
+Fog coating is the professional industry standard for refreshing and recoloring traditional cement stucco.
+It is a cementitious stain that absorbs deep into the porous wall, restoring vibrant color without sealing the surface like standard paint.

 1. The Chemistry of the Mismatch

-Why is it so hard to match an old wall?
+Why is it practically impossible to perfectly match an old wall with a new bag of material?

-Oxidation & Fading: Even high-quality iron oxide pigments fade under the Southern California sun.
-A bag of "Mission Beige" bought today will be vibrant; the "Mission Beige" on your wall from 2010 is bleached.
+- Oxidation & Fading: Even the highest-quality iron oxide cement pigments fade and chalk under the brutal Southern California sun.
+A fresh bag of "Mission Beige" bought today will be vibrant; the exact same "Mission Beige" on your wall from 2010 has been bleached by a decade of UV light.

-Porosity Differences: New fog coat absorbs differently into a patch (new cement) than it does into an aged wall (old cement).
-This difference in absorption creates a "halo" effect around the repair.
+- Porosity Differences: A wet fog coat slurry absorbs differently into a fresh patch (which is thirsty, new cement) than it does into an aged, oxidized wall (old cement).
+This distinct difference in physical absorption always creates a dark "halo" effect right around the border of the repair.

 Free Assessment